teamatldocker/jira/README.md

     blacklabelops/jira
 ~~~~

->  Start the Jira and link it to the postgresql instance.
+>  Start the Jira and link it to the mysql instance.

 ## Proxy Configuration